Palladino: Boone's Job As Neophyte Yankees Manager Just Got A Lot Easier

 In one move, Brian Cashman minimized all the questions about Aaron Boone’s lack of experience.

 That doesn’t matter now.
-In landing Giancarlo Stanton, Cashman effectively turned his rookie skipper into a push-button manager.
+By acquiring Giancarlo Stanton, Cashman effectively turned his rookie skipper into a push-button manager.
 Or as close as it gets in this era of analytics and soft-love player communication, anyway.

 Boone will still have to deal with certain lineup and rotation decisions.
 But for the most part, he now takes over a team that is World Series ready thanks to the generosity of its old shortstop, Derek Jeter.
 The funneling north of the NL MVP for Starlin Castro and a couple of low-level prospects by the Marlins’ new co-owner desperate to free up dough for his debt-ridden franchise may only the beginning of a talent pipeline reminiscent of the one that brought Roger Maris and others from the Kansas City Athletics in the early 1960s.